-Expected enrollment of non-English speaking subjects: In some protocols, the PI expects non-English speaking subjects to enroll because, for example, the protocol is studying a disease or condition that is likely to affect them or the PI is actively recruiting them.
-When the study subject population includes non-English speaking people or the PI and/or the IRB anticipates that consent discussions will be conducted in a language other than English, the IRB shall require a translated consent document be prepared and approved.
+Expected enrollment: In some studies, the investigator may be able to anticipate enrollment of persons who do not speak or read, or have limited proficiency in, oral or written English.
+When the target subject population includes such persons or the investigator or the IRB otherwise anticipates that consent will be conducted in a language other than English, the IRB requires a translated consent document and other subject materials, as applicable.
 In order to assure that the translation is accurate, the consent document must be either a certified translation or be independently reviewed by an IRB member or other person who is fluent in that language before it is approved.
 When non-English speaking subjects enroll, the subject and the witness sign the translated document.
 The subjects are given a copy of the signed translated consent document.

-Unexpected enrollment of a non-English speaking subject: If a non-English speaking subject is unexpectedly eligible for protocol enrollment, there may not be an extant IRB-approved written translation of the consent document.
+Unexpected enrollment: If a person who does not speak or read, or has limited proficiency in, English unexpectedly presents for possible enrollment, an IRB-approved translated version of the written consent document may not be available for use.
 Pls should carefully consider the ethical and legal ramifications of enrolling subjects when a language barrier exists.
 If the subject does not clearly understand the information presented at the signing of the consent document or in subsequent discussions, his/her consent may not be informed, and therefore, may not be effective.
 If this is the case, the subject should not be entered into the study.